 Piece Read: On the Pulse of Morning by Maya Angelou

-Bio: Samantha Smart is a senior at Wake Forest University and is from Cape Coral, Florida.
+Bio: Samantha Smart is a recent graduate of Wake Forest University (’20) and is from Cape Coral, Florida.
 She chose this poem because it represented a big breakthrough in her perspective of someone who was different from her.

 Piece Read: Figurines and Broken Dreams by Samantha Smart

 Brenna M. Casey